kimpettersen/angular-node-cv/README.md

 =====

 Since this is an experimental project I decided to follow a few different approaches.
 I use Mocha to run tests on the server, and Jasmine and testacular for the tests on the front-end.
-I am also depending on the database content in the e2e tests.
+The project is also depending on the database content in the e2e tests.
 I made this decission to figure out if mocking results actually gives you any benefits (it definitely does!).

 ##Important!##